 Constipation occurs in 11% to 38% of pregnant women(1) and is second only to nausea as the most common gastrointestinal complaint in pregnancy.
-(2) Generally described as infrequent bowel movements or difficult evacuation,(2) a number of women who suffer from constipation prior to conception will find their symptoms worsen during pregnancy.
-(3) The growing uterus and hormonal changes(2,4) during pregnancy often lead to Constipation appearing in the 2nd and 3rd trimester.
+(2) Generally described as infrequent bowel movements or difficult evacuation,(2) many women who suffer from constipation before conception find their symptoms worsen during pregnancy.
+(3) The growing uterus and hormonal changes(2,4) during pregnancy often lead to constipation in the 2nd and 3rd trimester.
 (5) The dramatic hormonal shifts in oestrogen and progesterone impact gut function, gut contractility and transit time.
 (6) Changes to the maternal gut microbiome occur from these hormonal shifts by resulting in unique inflammatory and immune changes that alter the gut function and bacterial composition.
 (6) Much of this inflammatory and immune response is observed as a typical response to pregnancy, with the gut being vulnerable to these adaptive changes.
-Avoiding worsening of Constipation in pregnancy is important for a number of reasons but especially since disturbed defecation can result in the development of uterovaginal prolapse.
+Avoiding worsening of Constipation in pregnancy is important for several reasons, especially since disturbed defecation can result in the development of uterovaginal prolapse.
 (7)

-While Constipation can occur for a number of reasons, observations of what can cause and contribute to it becoming more problematic include:(1,2)
+While Constipation can occur for several reasons, observations of what can cause and contribute to it becoming more problematic include:(1,2)

 - Low fluid intake, particularly in the third trimester